fabric8io/fabric8/docs/jube/runQuickstart.md

 ### Running a quickstart on Jube

+> **Note** currently Jube got broken as fabric8 followed OpenShift 1.0 and Kubernetes 1.0.
+We will be fixing this soon ;)

 We are going to run a quickstart in Jube using the [mvn fabric8:run goal](mavenPlugin.html#running).
 Type the following:

     git clone https://github.com/fabric8io/quickstarts.git